MCMC Parameter Fitting

 num_points = 5 # Number of frequency points for integration

-data.add_flux(nu_min=nu_min, nu_max=nu_max,
+fitter.add_flux(nu_min=nu_min, nu_max=nu_max,

 num_points=num_points, t=t_data,